aisc-digital/PythonUnityMerger/README.md

 Overview
 --------

-The Python Unity Tool Pack is a tool for interactively resolving merge conflicts in Unity projects.
+The Python Unity Merger is a tool for interactively resolving merge conflicts in Unity projects.
 It provides an efficient way to resolve git merge conflicts in Unity files, ensuring smooth collaboration during development.

 Features
 --------